Hi, I’m Lucy Day.

 On the internet, nobody knows you’re a dog.

 We construct our identities by choosing which stories to tell about ourselves and how and when to tell them.
 Those stories never match up, even if they’re all true.
-There are stories we tell only our families, or only our partners, or only our friends, or only certain friends, or when meeting new people, or in public—or at work.
+There are stories we tell only our families, or only our partners, or only our friends, or only certain friends, or when meeting new people at public events—or at work.

 Every story has a purpose, audience, and context.